openaicellular/oaic/docs/source/oran_installation.rst

     cd RIC-E2-TERMINATION
     sudo docker build -f Dockerfile -t localhost:5001/ric-plt-e2:5.5.0 . sudo docker push localhost:5001/ric-plt-e2:5.5.0
+    cd ../../

 This image can be used when deploying the near-real time RIC Kubernetes Cluster in the next step.

 When the RIC platform is deployed, you will have the modified E2 Termination running on the Kubernetes cluster.
 The pod will be called `deployment-ricplt-e2term-alpha` and 3 services related to E2 Termination will be created:

-  - ``service-ricplt-e2term-prometheus-alpha`` : Communicates with the *VES-prometheus Adapter (VESPA)* pod to exchange data which will be sent to the SMO.
+  - ``service-ricplt-e2term-prometheus-alpha`` : Communicates with the *VES-prometheus Adapter (VESPA)* pod to send data to the SMO.
   - ``service-ricplt-e2term-rmr-alpha`` : RMR service that manages exchange of messages between E2 Termination other components in the near-real time RIC.
   - ``service-ricplt-e2term-sctp-alpha`` : Accepts SCTP connections from RAN and exchanges E2 messages with the RAN.
 Note that this service is configured as a *NodePort* (accepts connections external to the cluster) while the other two are configured as *ClusterIP* (Networking only within the cluster).